 Costs should be clearly itemised and justified in terms of the research programme.

 If a claim for childcare is included, please supply sufficient justification for the case to be assessed.

 Please note that awards are cash-limited, and there is no scope for supplementation of an award.
 Projects should be fully costed from the outset.

 Please do not use '£' signs in the amount boxes.

+Value Sought\

-Value Sought Please state the total amount of funding requested.
+Please state the total amount of funding requested.
 Please ensure that this matches the total set out in the budget table.
-The total funding available per award in this call is up to £300,000 over 2 years.
-Within that limit of £300,000 over 2 years the award is offered at 80% FEC (i.e. the total contribution requested from the Academy may not exceed £300,000 and the total project value at 100% FEC may not exceed £375,000).
+The total funding available per award in this call is up to £200,000 over 18 months.
+Within that limit of £200,000 over 18 months the award is offered at 80% FEC (i.e. the total contribution requested from the Academy may not exceed £200,000 and the total project value at 100% FEC may not exceed £250,000).
 Applicants should put the 80% FEC figure into the application form.
-Previous British Academy Applications Please use this space to provide details of any applications (successful or unsuccessful) that you have made to any British Academy funding calls.
-Applications to Other Funding Bodies Please tell us here if you have made any other applications in connection with this project?
-If so, with what results?
+If applying the exception to the use of 80% FEC then the guidance related to that must be followed and the maximum amount of the awards continues to be £200,000.